DispooL/mytheresa_task/README.md

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.

 Next, navigate in your terminal to the directory you cloned this, and run following commands.
-It may take some, please be patient.
+It may take some time, please be patient.
 ```console
 docker-compose up -d --build site
 cd src